josephrw12/cortex-c2/README.md

 # cortex-c2
-Cortex C2 is a Open source Linux C2 inspired by the void link C2 framework, and my implementation was built for embedded device security research and for educational purposes only.
+Cortex C2 is a Open source Linux post exploitation framework inspired by the void link C2 framework, and my implementation was built for embedded device security research and for educational purposes only.

-# State
+# Current State
  -It can run any Linux System Command remotely

 # Features
 - Modular and extensible